Skip to main content

 What About Privacy?

 With API keys in Cumbersome: Your device connects directly to OpenAI, Anthropic, and Google AI Studio.
 Your conversations sync via your personal iCloud account, not our servers.
-We literally cannot see your data because it never passes through our infrastructure.
+We cannot see your conversation history because it never passes through our infrastructure.

-This isn't a privacy policy promise.
-It's architectural.
+This is architectural, not a privacy policy promise.
 We don't have a backend database.
 We can't see your conversations even if we wanted to.

 iPhone, iPad, Mac.
 Your conversations sync via your personal iCloud account.
 API keys sync via iCloud Keychain.
 We never see your data.
 Privacy by architecture, not by policy.